derek-knox/Coding-For-Designers/Coding and Concept/Frame Rate.md

 # Frame Rate

 We know computers are dumb and fast.
 Some computers are faster than others however.
-How do we ensure the code we author will execute well on slow computers?
+How do we ensure the code we author will execute well on computers of all speeds?
 To do so, we need to author our code with a target *frame rate* in mind.

 A frame rate is simply the amount of frames that are shown in a second.
 A frame is a single rendered image.
 Frames shown back to back over time create the illusion of motion.
 Common target frame rates are:
 - 30fps (movies)